-Failure of the HDC to take final action on an application within the prescribed time limit, or extensions thereof, shall result in approval of the application as submitted.
 The HDC may impose such reasonable condition on its approval of an application as will ensure that the spirit and intent of this article achieved.

-H. Delay of Demolition: As application for a COA authorizing the relocation, demolition, or destruction of a building or structure within the Historic District may not be denied.
+- H. Delay of Demolition: As application for a COA authorizing the relocation, demolition, or destruction of a building or structure within the Historic District may not be denied.
 However, the effective date of such a COA may be delayed for a period of up to 365 days from the date of approval.
 The maximum period of delay authorized by this section shall be reduced by the HDC where it finds that the owner would suffer extreme hardship or be permanently deprived of all beneficial use of or return from such property by virtue of the delay.
 During such period, the HDC may negotiate with the owner and with any other parties in an effort to find a means of preserving the building.
 If the HDC finds that a particular building has not particular significance or value toward maintain the character of the Historic District, it shall waive all or part of such period and authorize earlier demolition or removal.
-In every case, the record of the HDC shall include the reasons for its actions.

-I. Actions Subsequent to Decision: The Administrator shall notify the applicant of the HDC's decision in writing and shall file a copy of it with the Town's Planning Department.
-If the application is denied, the notice shall include the reasons for such action.

-H. Appeal of Decision: A decision by the HDC on an application for a COA may be appealed to the Planning Board in accordance with the provisions of Chapter 15.

-J. Submission of a New Application: If the HDC denies an application for a COA, a new application affecting the same property may be submitted only if substantive change is made in plans for the proposed construction, reconstruction, alteration, restoration, or moving.

-K. Modifications to Applications: An approved or pending application for a COA may be modified by a written request from the applicant to the HDC.
+In every case, the record of the HDC shall include the reasons for its actions. - I. Actions Subsequent to Decision: The Administrator shall notify the applicant of the HDC's decision in writing and shall file a copy of it with the Town's Planning Department.
+If the application is denied, the notice shall include the reasons for such action. - H. Appeal of Decision: A decision by the HDC on an application for a COA may be appealed to the Board of Adjustment in accordance with the provisions of Chapter 15. - J. Submission of a New Application: If the HDC denies an application for a COA, a new application affecting the same property may be submitted only if substantive change is made in plans for the proposed construction, reconstruction, alteration, restoration, or moving. - K. Modifications to Applications: An approved or pending application for a COA may be modified by a written request from the applicant to the HDC.
 Such a request shall include a description of the proposed change and shall be accompanied by elevations, plans or sketches, where necessary.
 If the HDC finds that the modification constitutes a substantial change which might affect surrounding property owners, it shall request the applicant to notify affected property owners following the procedures in 2.5.4.E before taking action on the modification.
 The HDC shall thereupon treat the request in the same manner as any other application as outlined in 2.5.4.D.